 - Hindi Film actress Katrina Kaif visited the Shrine of Shaikh Salim Chishti several times for her movie’s success.

-On The Way to Jaipur
+On The Way To Jaipur

-Hello Pink City Jaipur!
+Hello, Pink City Jaipur!

 I’ve liked the healthy and fresh buffet breakfast at Peppermint Hotel.
 I was impressed with the hospitality here.
-According to locals, pink color is a symbol of hospitality, and so they love to welcome their guests painted the whole city with this color.
+According to locals, the pink color is a symbol of hospitality, and so they love to welcome their guests painted the whole city with this color.

 Breakfast at Peppermint Hotel